simd-everywhere/simde/README.md

  * SSE2
  * SSE3

-Work is underway to support various versions of SSE.
-For detailed progress information, see the [instruction-set-support](https://github.com/nemequ/simde/issues?q=is%3Aissue+is%3Aopen+label%3Ainstruction-set-support+sort%3Aupdated-desc) label in the issue tracker.
+For progress information on other ISA extensions, see the [instruction-set-support](https://github.com/nemequ/simde/issues?q=is%3Aissue+is%3Aopen+label%3Ainstruction-set-support+sort%3Aupdated-desc) label in the issue tracker.
 If you'd like to be notified when an instruction set is available you may subscribe to the relevant issue.